decentraland/old-documentation/_posts/development-guide/2018-02-6-shape-components.md

 Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}).

-> Note: 3D models in _.obj_ format are also supported, but less encouraged.
-To add one, create an `OBJShape` component instead.
-Note that _.obj_ models don't support animations and other features.

 #### Free libraries for 3D models

 Instead of building your own 3d models, you can also download them from several free or paid libraries.